English

 English is a rich and varied subject.
 We are passionate about helping all of our students to become confident and powerful readers, writers and speakers.
 With this in mind, we aim to create engaging and challenging lessons for students of all ages and abilities.

 Across the key stages, there is much that can be done at home to support your child’s English skills.
 The single most effective way to help your child to succeed is to encourage them to read at home.
-All of our students in Years 7 and 8 will take part in the Accelerated Reading program.
-As part of this program, they will always have a book to be reading independently.
 From Year 9 onwards, students should read as widely as possible: both fiction and non-fiction.
 For suggestions on what to read, see the links below:

 - www.schoolreadinglist.co.uk/category/secondary-ks3-ks4-reading-lists/